 The Coffin Text Photography Project was conducted in 2008 by the late Harold M. Hays.
 As a student assistant, I was involved in digitizing the ca. 1900 photos of coffins containing Coffin Texts.
 The photos are stored at the Digital Collections of the Leiden University Library:

-Digital access is currently restricted to employees and students of Leiden University.
-For questions, please contact prof. Olaf Kaper.
+Digital access is currently restricted.
+For enquiries, please contact prof. Olaf Kaper.

 The following coded coffins can be found in the collection:

 G1T – G2T